sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 you want to restrict the information that certain administrators can access:

-- If you have multiple SAS Viya deployments in your cluster (for example, to support Dev, Test, and Prod instances), you can enable a cluster administrator to access log information only for a specified namespace.
+- If you have multiple SAS Viya deployments in your cluster (for example, to support Dev, Test, and Prod instances), you can limit an administrator's access so that they can access the log information only for a specified namespace.
-- If you have a multi-tenant SAS Viya deployment, you can enable each tenant administrator to access log information only for their SAS Viya tenant.
+- If you have a multi-tenant SAS Viya deployment, you can limit each tenant administrator's access so that they can access the log information only for their SAS Viya tenant.

 This access is controlled by a combination of Kibana tenant spaces and Open Distro for Elasticsearch roles, back-end roles, and role mappings.